benmvp/slides/2022/connecttech/ts-react.md

 </div>

 NOTES:

 - Ok, so the first benefit...
 - With TS, props **cannot** be used within a component without a definition
 - How many times have you had props in a component used w/o any `PropTypes` definition?
-- Here we're defining the `AppProps` interface saying it has 1 property called `message` (a string)
+- Here we're defining the `AppProps` interface w/ 1 property called `message` (a string)
-  * This will be the one prop available to use in the `App` component
+  * This prop will be the only prop available to use in the `App` component
-- But in this case we're trying to use `props.loading` w/o defining in props
+- But in this case we're trying to use `props.loading` w/o defining in `AppProps` interface
+  - So it fails the type checker
 - There are ESLint rules to catch this sort of thing, but they are limited

 /////